clinicedc/edc-appointment/README.md

 # edc-appointment

+This works closely with `edc_visit_tracking` and `edc_visit_schedule`.

-In a research protocol, data is collected from participants on a fix schedule of visits.
+As per a research protocol, participant data is collected on a predefined schedule.
 This module creates appointments for participant visits when given a visit schedule (from edc_visit_scedule).

-* appointments are created for each timepoint on the data collection schedule;
+* appointments are created for each timepoint of the data collection schedule;
 * appointments are created when a special form is completed;
 * the special form can be a registration form, consent or eligibility checklist that uses the appointment mixin;